Skip to main content

 For the full set of values options look here.

-Install cert-manager to the namespace you made before with the values file you created.
+Install cert-manager to the namespace above:

 Check that cert-manager is running with the following command:

-kubectl get po -n <namespace name> -w
+kubectl get po -n $certmanager -w

-After installing cert-manager you will need to create an issuer configuration to tell cert-manager the method you want it to use to generate new SSL certificates.
+After installing cert-manager, create an issuer configuration to tell cert-manager how to generate new TLS certificates.

 Create your issuer manifest.